 Lisa write the blog, The Houseplant Guru, and my favourite thing about her is her wide-open, unapologetic, absolute love of houseplants.
 She’s in it, full-on, and, like Tovah, her creative touches extend beyond the plants themselves.
 They are the stars of the show but it’s the entire orchestra of pots, doilies, plant stands, and settings within her home decor that make it all come together.
 Here plants are truly a part of family and lives.

 Lisa is also a totally houseplant book fanatic, seemingly owning everything every printed on the subject.
 Her unbridled passion is contagious in the best way.
+She has recently added her unique voice, with the book, Houseplants: The Complete Guide to Choosing, Growing, and Caring for Indoor Plants.

 If you want to set your own love of houseplants on fire and grab ideas while you’re at it, go visit her blog and be sure to subscribe so you get email notices when new content is available.